jhchein/AISearch-ImageAnalysisSkill/README.md

 {
   "@odata.type": "#Microsoft.Skills.Custom.WebApiSkill",
-  "description": "A custom skill that can identify positions of different phrases in the source text", "uri": "https://contoso.count-things.com", # The Azure Function you deployed
+  "description": "A custom skill that can identify positions of different phrases in the source text", "uri": "https://<your-function-name-and-region>.azurewebsites.net/api/aivisionapiv4?code=<YourFunctionKey>", # The Azure Function you deployed.
 //   "authResourceId": "<Azure-AD-registered-application-ID>", # authResourceId tells the search service to connect using a managed identity, passing the application ID of the target function or app in the property.
   "httpMethod": "POST",
   "batchSize": 4,